Whatsapp Icon

 • Regular Medical Check-Ups: Routine visits to the oncologist or ENT specialist are vital.
 These include physical exams, endoscopies, imaging tests (like CT scans or MRIs), and blood work to monitor health and detect any changes early.

-• Rehabilitation Services: Depending on the impact of the treatment, patients might need speech therapy, dietary counseling, or physical therapy to help regain normal function and adapt to changes in speaking, swallowing, or breathing.
+• Rehabilitation Services: Depending on the impact of the treatment, patients might need speech therapy, dietary counseling, or physical therapy to help them regain normal function and adapt to changes in speaking, swallowing, or breathing.

 • Lifestyle Adjustments: Adopting a healthy lifestyle is crucial for recovery.
 This includes eating a balanced diet, quitting smoking, reducing alcohol consumption, and incorporating regular physical activity.